maroueneessid/C2-POC/README.md

 ### TODO ###

-* Add Notification service to notify managers of events like "New Asset Registration" , "Task Completion" ...

 * Add Log Propagation/Sync between Server and Managers. `download` command will download file into the Logging directory that is only available on the Server for now.

-* Secure Communications + Add Manager Authentication
+* Add Manager Authentication. maybe mTLS